cerse/2020-05-13-Virtual/Readme.md

 Please see the link above for the full Code.

-If someone violates the Code of Conduct during the event we ask that you report it to one of the organisers (**Mario Antonioletti**, **Eleni Kotoulra**).
+If someone violates the Code of Conduct during the event we ask that you report it to one of the organisers (**Mario Antonioletti**, **Eleni Kotoula**).
 All reports will be reviewed by the organisers and kept confidential.

 ## Schedule